MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-late-payment-prediction.md

 For each **Customer ledger entry** that has a related **Posted Sales Invoice**:

-* Amount (LCY) including tax
+* Amount in local currency, including tax
 * Payment terms in days are calculated as **Due Date** minus **Posting Date**
-* Whether there is an applied credit memo
+* Whether there's an applied credit memo

 Additionally, the record has aggregated data from other invoices that are related to the same customer.